SteynSean11/SABQ2025cloud/README.md

 ### Code Quality

 This project uses ESLint, Prettier, and lint-staged to enforce code quality and consistency.
 A pre-commit hook is configured to automatically format and lint your code before you commit.
 This ensures that all code in the repository adheres to the same standards.

+For more details on security practices, including the dependency audit workflow, please see the [`PLANNING.md`](PLANNING.md) file.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".